-Scho ool: Department: Date: Nam e of proposed curricular change: 1.
-Brie ef description of the curricular change 2.
-Cui Curriculum Planning Committee Membership a) List the members of the committee. b) Give the rationale for the membership of this committee. c) If outside experts or consultants are requested, give rationale for the proposed revisions, and the curriculum vitae and fees. eir inclusion, 3.
-Nee ed for the curricular change: a) Present and analyze data on student learning that point to a need for c hange. or b) Present other data (demographic, anecdotal, research, and others) that p for change. oint to a need c) Summarize opinions of experts (researchers, higher educational professionals, business people, parents, community members) who speak to a need for change.
+Scho ool: Department: Date:

+Nam e of proposed curricular change:

+1. Brie ef description of the curricular change

+2. Curriculum Planning Committee Membership

+a) List the members of the committee.

+b) Give the rationale for the membership of this committee.

+c) If outside experts or consultants are requested, give rationale for the proposed revisions, and the curriculum vitae and fees. eir inclusion,

+3. Nee ed for the curricular change:

+a) Present and analyze data on student learning that point to a need for o change.

+or

+b) Present other data (demographic, anecdotal, research, and others) that proceedings for change. oint to a need

+or